-13. Additional Subsidy Commitments on Open Grants
+12. Additional Subsidy Commitments on Open Grants

-The FFY 2022 and FFY 2023 Appropriations Acts require states to provide a minimum of 10% of their annual capitalization grants as additional subsidies.
-The State intends to meet the requirements by entering binding commitments on the remaining additional subsidy offers for FFY 2022 and FFY 2023.
+The FFY 2022, FFY 2023 and FFY 2024 Appropriations Acts require states to provide a minimum of 10% of their annual capitalization grants as additional subsidies.
+The State intends to meet that requirement and also meet the IIJA 49% subsidy requirement by entering binding commitments.
+Please see Table 1 - FFY 2025 CWSRF Appropriation for subsidy amounts.

-14. Clean Water Act Additional Subsidy Authority
+13. Clean Water Act Additional Subsidy Authority

-As amended by the Bipartisan Infrastructure Law (BIL) (Pub.
+As amended by the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL), (Pub.
 L. 117-58), the CWA mandates that states use at least 10 percent but no more than 30 percent of the capitalization grant amount to provide additional subsidy to the following: